 - Advanced Mobility - Advanced Mobility encompasses both the development and adoption of electric vehicles and charging infrastructure, including both electric vehicle (EV) and hybrid electric vehicles (HEV), as well as advanced automotive electronics including Advanced Driver Assistance Systems (ADAS), infotainment and telematics.
 Our products intersect these markets in multiple ways: consumables and wafer cleaning systems for the SiC substrates used in power modules; thermal processing systems for cooling modules and DBC substrate manufacturing; and reflow ovens for ADAS, infotainment and telematics component assemblies. - Supply Chain Resiliency - There is a global trend of creating supply chain resiliency by expanding and/or relocating operations outside of mainland China.
-These factory openings will create demand for new equipment and services in growing regions like Mexico and Southeast Asia. - Artificial Intelligence - With Artificial Intelligence (AI), our reflow oven systems are the favored choice for Outsourced Semiconductor Assembly and Test Services (OSATS) providers who perform advanced packaging of the AI chips.
+We believe these factory openings will create demand for new equipment and services in growing regions like Mexico and Southeast Asia. - Artificial Intelligence - With Artificial Intelligence (AI), our reflow oven systems are the favored choice for Outsourced Semiconductor Assembly and Test Services (OSATS) providers who perform advanced packaging of the AI chips.

 We anticipate future investments will be required to meet the expected demand from our growing served markets to achieve our revenue growth targets, including investments in research and development as well as capital expenditures, which also includes further investments in talent and management information systems.
 In June 2022, we completed the sale of the real property where our manufacturing facility in Massachusetts is located.
 In connection with this sale, we entered into a two-year leaseback of the facility.
 This sale-leaseback transaction resulted in a net cash inflow of approximately \$14.9 million, after repayment of the existing mortgage and settlement of related sale expenses.
-In September 2023, we signed a lease for a new location more in line with the needs of our Semiconductor product lines.
-The new location has less square footage as we expand our use of contract manufacturers.
-We expect to complete the move to this new facility in the third quarter of fiscal 2024.
+In September 2023, we signed a lease for a new location with less square footage and completed the move to this location in June 2024.
+As we expand our use of contract manufacturers, we will continue to look for ways to reduce our real estate footprint.
 In March 2024, we completed the sale of our corporate headquarters real property in Arizona.
 The sale resulted in a net cash inflow of approximately \$2.5 million, after settlement of related sale expenses.
-Following the closing of this transaction, we entered into a lease agreement for a new office for our corporate headquarters, which is expected to commence during the third quarter of fiscal year 2024.
+Following the closing of this transaction, we entered into a lease agreement for a new office for our corporate headquarters, which commenced during the third quarter of fiscal year 2024.
 In addition, we are evaluating business continuity and resiliency within our operations, our management information systems, and our needs to allow for greater efficiencies and to ensure our infrastructure can support our future growth plans.
 As a capital equipment manufacturer, we will continue to invest in our business to drive future growth.